 Research shows that the acute withdrawal period typically lasts about one to four days; however, people can go through withdrawal for an additional 10 to 14 days after this acute period.
 Ultimately, there is the potential for withdrawal effects for several months, especially for those who attempt to stop using Xanax cold turkey and without medical supervision.
 Again, doing this is incredibly dangerous and could even result in death.

 Using this type of drug chronically can cause certain long-term effects, according to the Center for Substance Abuse Research, such as:

 Any person who notices physical or psychological changes as a result of Xanax use should consider taking a break from using this drug.
 Remember that tolerance lowers once someone stops taking the drug.
 If their use returns to prior levels, overdose is possible.

 Xanax overdose can be very dangerous.
 Overdose symptoms may include the following, according to Medscape:

 While overdosing on any benzodiazepine medication can be dangerous, one study shows that a Xanax overdose could be even more toxic than an overdose on the rest of the drugs in this class, according to research published in the British Journal of Clinical Pharmacology.

 When someone takes Xanax, it is vital that they keep an eye out for the signs of tolerance.
 Should they occur, consult with a substance abuse treatment professional and the prescribing doctor to determine the next steps.

 Benzodiazepines.
-Center for Substance Abuse Research. from http://www.cesar.umd.edu/cesar/drugs/benzos.asp
+Center for Substance Abuse Research.
+Retrieved December 2018 from from http://www.cesar.umd.edu/cesar/drugs/benzos.asp

 (July 2004).
 Alprazolam is Relatively More Toxic than Other Benzodiazepines in Overdose.
-British Journal of Clinical Pharmacology. from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1884537/
+British Journal of Clinical Pharmacology.
+Retrieved December 2018 from from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1884537/